ksu-cs-textbooks/cis526/content/06-dynamic-web-servers/10-template-rendering.md

 This represents a move away from the separation of concerns we described earlier.
 It often incorporates aspects of [declarative programming](https://en.wikipedia.org/wiki/Declarative_programming) rather than thinking of programming in terms of control flow.
 This component-based approach also lends itself to developing [progressive web applications](https://en.wikipedia.org/wiki/Progressive_web_application), which only download the script needed to run the portion of the app the user is interacting with at a given time.

-As this approach is significantly different from the more traditional templating libraries, we'll discuss these ideas in the next chapter.
+As this approach is significantly different from the more traditional templating libraries, we'll discuss these ideas in a later chapter.